 All alternative fuel vehicles (except electric, solar and hydrogen powered) registered in or used to commute into metro Phoenix (Area A) or metro Tucson (Area B) are required to be emissions tested before the vehicle can be registered.
-Legislation effective September 18, 2003 (S.B.
-1177 ), currently exempts Model Year 2010 and newer Original Equipment (OEM) Alternative Fueled Vehicles by payment of an in-lieu fee.
+Currently, Model Year 2012 and newer Original Equipment (OEM) Alternative Fueled Vehicles are exempted by payment of an in-lieu fee.
 If you are the owner of an OEM alternative fueled vehicle, you will likely receive a registration renewal indicating the in-lieu fee.
 If not, you must submit to ADEQ either the original documentation showing your vehicle is an OEM alternative fueled vehicle or bring the vehicle to ADEQ for inspection.
 Once verified, ADEQ will see to it that your OEM alternative fueled vehicle is identified in the MVD database.

 New Alternative Fuel Vehicles

 New alternative fuel vehicles being registered for the first time (with a manufacturer's statement of origin) are not required to be tested, but emissions testing will be required before registration in subsequent years.
 Alternative fuel vehicles may be tested at any of the vehicle emissions testing facilities.